gradle/develocity-api-samples/README.md

 ### Note on JDK11

 Due to a change in the [openapi generator project](https://github.com/gradle/gradle-enterprise-api-samples/pull/74), JDK 11 is required to build the samples.
-The clients still work using java 8
+The clients still work using Java 8
 ## How to run

 A Gradle Enterprise access key with the “Export build data via the API” permission is required.